What is your average investment amount?

 How long have you been in business?

-Our value stream in its current form has been in existence for just over three years.
+Our value stream in its current form has been in existence since 2014.
 Our team has decades of experience in building, civil works, development, asset sales and financial services.
-We are the first to offer no-debt property investment in developments to retail investors.
+We are the first to offer no-bank-debt property investment in developments to retail investors.

 It looks like most of your developments are in Queensland.
 Why?